 The Cayman Islands has also enacted regulations (CRS Regulations) to implement the OECD common reporting standard on automatic exchange of information (CRS) into Cayman Islands law.
-Under the CRS Regulations, Cayman Islands 'reporting financial institutions' have to report information on the holders of 'reportable accounts' which are tax resident in 'reportable jurisdictions'.iii
+Under the CRS Regulations, Cayman Islands 'reporting financial institutions' have to report information on the holders of 'reportable accounts' which are tax resident in 'reportable jurisdictions'.

-The majority of Cayman Islands mutual funds fall within the definition of an 'investment entity' and are generally classed as a 'financial institution' for FATCA and CRS purposes.
-As a result, those funds have information gathering and reporting obligations to report the relevant information to the TIA on an annual basis and that information will then be sent automatically to the relevant home tax jurisdiction of the relevant account holders.
+Cayman Islands mutual funds will typically fall within the definition of an 'investment entity' and are generally classed as a 'financial institution' for FATCA and CRS purposes.
+Funds therefore have information gathering and reporting obligations to report the relevant information to the TIA on an annual basis and that information will then be sent automatically to the relevant home tax jurisdiction of the relevant account holders.